 Binance and FTX offer many account security measures, including two-factor authentication (2FA), whitelisting, and both keep a majority of crypto in offline cold storage.
 Data is protected via SSL data encryption, and access to servers is under 24/7 surveillance.

 Winner: Draw.
 While crypto hacks are always a risk when using an exchange, both FTX and Binance offer some of the best protection in the industry, and insurance funds to recoup any losses if there is a breach.

 To conclude our comparison of which exchange is better between FTX and Binance, each crypto exchange has been scored using simple evaluation criteria as shown below.

 Binance and FTX are both highly reputable crypto exchanges that offer best-in-class derivatives and spot trading, as well as a wide range of features catering to advanced traders.
 With over $100 billion in combined daily trading volume, Binance and FTX have gained the world’s trust, and continue to process more transactions than most other crypto exchanges combined.

 The NFT marketplace on each platform won’t impress serious investors, but the crypto yield farming features on Binance Earn surpass FTX’s offerings.
 As such, users looking for passive income options should choose Binance.
 Overall, you can’t go wrong with either exchange, which is why they are both two of our top-rated exchanges.

 In short, choosing between Binance and FTX comes down to preference and trading style.
 Binance is a great option for both new crypto investors and intermediate traders that want access to one of the largest selections of cryptocurrencies on the planet, while FTX is better suited for advanced crypto traders that want to create custom trading strategies and programs.
-Overall, Binance is a slightly better platform due to its plethora of features and products that will suit various types of users.
+Overall, Binance is a slightly better platform and a solid alternative to FTX due to its plethora of features and products that will suit various types of users.